iExecBlockchainComputing/iexec-dapps-registry/README.md

 ####Idea Proposal

 As computational power on the blockchain is expensive (due to high gas consumption) it is favorable to pull computations off the blockchain.
 In this proposal we want to adress two problems (A and B):

 A)
-There are many ideas how to pull off onchain executions off the chain.
+There are many use cases for substituting onchain calculations with cheaper offchain calculations.
 But it is too much boiler-plate and deployment effort to generate a unique DApp for each of these problems.
-Should we really have a specific single purpose DApp that computes the human readable date from unix timestamp.
-And then another one that computes the median of a list of integers.
-Ah, I need a new DApp for my lottery that calculates the average of a list of integers...
+Should we really have a specific single purpose DApp that computes the human readable date from unix timestamps, another one that computes the median of a list of integers and another that that calculates the average of a list of integers?
+Each of these ideas also has to be submitted as an app to the Iexec app store and the code of each of these dapps has to be reviewed individually, even though most of it is just boilerplate code.

-Common, this can't be real.
-You guys at IExec do not want to review all these boring code snippets wrapped into a distributed app.
-And we don't want to write these wrappers!!

-So what we propose is a general framework for executing such code snippets.
+What we propose is a general framework for executing such code snippets.

 B)
-But we shouldn't forget that with power comes responsability.
+But we shouldn't forget that with power comes responsibility.
-We have to guarantee security for the providers of computational power, one of the main objectives of the IExec project.
+We have to guarantee security for the providers of computational power, so that no malicious code can be executed on the servers running the calulcations

 In other words, we are trying to solve an optimisation problem: between expressiveness and security.

 In our opinion, side-effect free programs are the sweet spot on this scale.
 Such programs are amonst others not allowed to access the internet, write to disk or call system functions.
 But they ARE allowed to compute any desired function that only depends on its parameters and return its result.

-Of course, such a proposal is only then useful if there is a simple mechanical check for the absence of side effects.
+Of course, such a proposal is only useful if there is a simple mechanical check for the absence of side effects.
-In comparison to imperative programming languages such as C++ or Java, the functional programming language Haskell provides such facilities.
+In contrast to imperative programming languages such as C++ or Java, the functional programming language Haskell provides such facilities.
 Every program in Haskell has a unique type that reveals whether the program is side effect free.
-Qed.

 When brainstorming for this challenge we made the same mistake and came up with countless simple single purpose applications.
 At some point we realized that all of these snippets are side effect free programs, which will now serve as mere demonstrators for the proposed frame work.
 We will briefly sketch three of them in the next section.

 ##Operations on numeric array